vianeyBE/CassBio.GWAS_Pipeline/README.md

 GAPIT3(phenofile = "my_phenotypes.csv", genofile = "my_genotypes.hmp", wdir = "my_results_folder", trait_list = c("Trait1", "Trait2", "Trait3"))
 ```

-This will perform a GWAS analysis using the phenotype data in ; my_phenotypes.csv and the genotype data in my_genotypes.hmp.
-It will create a new folder for each trait in the trait_list vector in the my_results_folder directory.
+This will perform a GWAS analysis using the phenotype data in `my_phenotypes.csv` and the genotype data in `my_genotypes.hmp`.
+It will create a new folder for each trait in the `trait_list` vector in the `my_results_folder` directory.

 ### Output

 The function will create a folder for each trait in the trait_list vector in the working directory.
 In each folder, it will save the results of the GWAS analysis for that trait.
 For more information about GAPIT outputs, please check the official GAPIT documentation.

 ### Dependencies